wildbeard/wildbeard.app/content/blog/rpg-devlog-zero.md

 [Robert's RPG]{.text-logo} is simple on paper: a 2D turn-based RPG Rougelite*.
 When you level, you are presented with a handful of options to choose from, like new skills or extra stats.
 When you beat a boss, you might get some gold, or you might get a legendary weapon.
 All in all, you have the chance to do really well or really poorly, and it is all thanks to RNG.

 While I thought the game couldn't be that hard to make, it actually is quite difficult.
-All of the systems I am building from scratch.
-Don't get me started on item and skill balancing.
-And my math?
-OOF.
+I am building everything from scratch.
+Item and skill balancing?
+My math?
 I really should have paid better attention in class.

 [*=A Rougelite is like a <a href="https://en.wikipedia.org/wiki/Roguelike" target="_blank">Rougelike</a>, but maybe not as hardcore.]{.text-xs.italic}